billywongstuy/CS_16-17_Notes/Systems/12-20-16-onwards-Networking.md

       * Set up a tcp connection

+      * accept (socket descriptor, socket address, address length)

+        * socket descriptor: return value of socket

+        * address: pointer to a struct sockaddr; will contain the correct address information after connection is made

+        * length: pointer to a variable with size of the address, set after connection is made

+      * returns the socket descriptor of the new socket

       * Handles the required 3-way handshake

       * A complete socket has 5 pieces of information, IP address and port # for both the client and server, and protocol (tcp/udp)

-      * Once a client connection gets past listen(), accept cteayes a new socket with the client information added, and returns a descriptor to the new socket
+      * Once a client connection gets past listen(), accept creates a new socket with the client information added, and returns a descriptor to the new socket

+    * connect (client only) - \<sys/socket.h\> \<sys/types.h\>

+      * Connect to another program over a socket.

+      * Handles the client end of the 3 way handshake

+      * connect (socket descriptor, address, address size)

+        * address struct is the same as in bind